 CDMOs are actively involved in looking for vaccines for the coronavirus that has seen the world losing their beloveds.
 They are also beneficial in developing medicinal products and trial drugs that will change the pharmaceutical industry forever.

-A recent report shows that the industry will experience a growth sprout after the pandemic as some most companies will be looking for a way to speed up productivity and meet the growing demand.
-The demand increasing is the right window for the industry as they will need new contracts and make up for the losses incurred during the period the pandemic lasts.
+A recent report shows that the industry will experience a growth sprout after the pandemic as most companies will be looking for a way to speed up productivity and meet the growing demand.
+The demand increasing is the right window for the industry as they will need new contracts and make up for the losses incurred during the pandemic period.
 Most, if not all, companies will need to outsource to meet their larger goals.